The New Go-To Visa After the Golden Visa Ended

 With a favorable ENISA report in hand, you can proceed to the visa application through the UGE (Unidad de Grandes Empresas y Colectivos Estratégicos) or at your local Spanish consulate:

-2. Submit your application along with the favorable ENISA report
+File your application along with the favorable ENISA report through the UGE or your consulate.

 Business Plan Requirements in Detail